jsanders108/StorageVictim-Audit/README.md

 This project is a security audit of a Solidity smart contract called StorageVictim.sol.
 The purpose of the audit was to identify vulnerabilities in the code that could result in unanticipated and/or negative outcomes for potential users.
 The audit was conducted in two stages, "Initial" and "Fixed":

-1) "Initial" Stage: The security audit was performed on the original code in the contract and changes were recommended.
+1) "Initial" stage: The security audit was performed on the original code in the contract and changes were recommended.

-2) "Fixed" Stage: The recommended changes were implemented and another security audit was conducted on the fixed contract (to ensure that the changes didn't introduce any additional flaws).
+2) "Fixed" stage: The recommended changes were implemented and another security audit was conducted on the fixed contract (to ensure that the changes didn't introduce any additional flaws).

 ## Initial Security Audit